-If you are just starting with TCP/IP then you are probably wondering why there are two transport layer protocols.
+If you are just starting with TCP/IP then you are probably wondering why there are two transport layer protocols- ( TCP and UDP ).

 Why don’t we just have one?
 After all TCP seems to be the best option anyway.

-The aim of this short introductory article is to explain the basic differences between the two and why each protocol is needed, and when they are used.
+The aim of this short introductory tutorial is to explain the basic differences between the two and why each protocol is needed, and when they are used.

 Both TCP and UDP sit at the transport layer of the TCP/IP protocol stack and both use the IP protocol.

 Applications are designed to use one or the other protocol depending on their requirements.

 TCP- Transmission Control Protocol